 It is used to identify each limited company and verify its legal existence.
 It is a unique combination of 8 characters, consisting of either 8 numbers or 2 letters followed by 6 numbers.

 The CRN is displayed on the Certificate of Incorporation and all official correspondence from Companies House.
 It is also displayed alongside various company details in the public register of companies.
-Although it is not primarily used for taxation, the CRN may also be considered a TIN number, as it needs to be quoted for official purposes, some of which can relate to tax.
+Although it is not primarily used for taxation, the CRN may also be considered a Tax Identification Number, as it needs to be quoted for official purposes, some of which can relate to tax.

 Similar to how the UTR needs to be provided in all dealings with HMRC, the company registration number has to be provided in respect of correspondence and filing of information with Companies House.
 It may also be requested by a variety of third parties such as financial institutions or trading partners.